lijiazheng99/lijiazheng99/README.md

 # Papers I read
-Listed papers are what I have read and what I find useful for my researches.
+Listed papers are what I have read and what I find useful to my researches.
 I can't guarantee correctness of my short notes for each paper.
 But if you find me misunderstand some of these papers, welcome to contact me and share your thoughts :) I'm open for research collaborations on natural language processing, information retrieval and machine learning.

 Topics:
 [General NLP](#General-NLP)